klimenkoOleg/otus-cache-kuber/README.md

 # Installation

+1. Use any namespace, for example products-namespace: kubectl create namespace products-namespace kubectl config use-context products-namespace

-1. Use install.sh to install application to Kubernetes (uses Helm charts)
+2. Use install.sh to install application to Kubernetes (uses Helm charts)

-2. Use uninstall.sh to uninstall the app from Kubernetes.
+3. Use uninstall.sh to uninstall the app from Kubernetes.

 # Dependencies / other projects: